Leadership Certificates

 Individual 1-week courses: Members $190 / Professional Members $220 / Non-members $290

-As shared by the United Nations on their framework for action, the Sustainable Development Goals (SDGs) are “the world’s shared plan to end extreme poverty, reduce inequality, and protect the planet by 2030.”
+Workshop Overview: As shared by the United Nations on their framework for action, the Sustainable Development Goals (SDGs) are “the world’s shared plan to end extreme poverty, reduce inequality, and protect the planet by 2030.”
 In this 4-week workshop, you’ll make connections between your educational institution’s goals and the SDGs as you inventory your digital ecosystem with a focus on the people, platforms, and processes involved in digital learning.
 Then, you’ll begin to draft a digital transformation plan that will serve as a starting point for a greater impact locally and globally through quality education.

 • Week 1: Digital Transformation in Education

-• Week 2: People – Identifying Stakeholders
+• Week 2: People–Identifying Stakeholders

-• Week 3: Platforms – Charting the Landscape
+• Week 3: Platforms–Charting the Landscape

-• Week 4: Process – Drafting a Plan for Implementing Change
+• Week 4: Process–Drafting a Plan for Implementing Change

 • Week 1: Empathize